epomatti/beershop-terraform-demo/README.md

 To quickly Use Terraform Cloud with [infrastructure/enterprise](infrastructure/enterprise) module as a workspace.
 It uses the Terraform Enteprise Provider to automatically build the workspaces.

 You maybe also use the Terraform CLI or any other CI/CD tool.

+#### Manual steps

+1. Add Log Analytics to the App Service

+### New Environments

+If the shared environment is recreated add the new `ACR_ADMIN_PASSWORD` to the enterprise workspace.

+1. Add the matching database password to the enteprise workspace
+3. Add branch, worksking

 ## Extra